Julio Vilamajó: Childhood

 Vilamajó was born in Montevideo, Uruguay.
 He was the son of Ramón Vilamajó, a merchant born in Perpignan, France, and Eustaquia Echaniz, a native from San Sebastián in Spain.
-He was a pupil at School No. 24 in Montevideo from 1901–1903 and finished primary school at Colegio Sagrada Familia between 1904 and 1906.
+He was a pupil at School No. 24 in Montevideo from 1901 to 1903 and finished primary school at Colegio Sagrada Familia between 1904 and 1906.
 His grandfather, Josef Agustín Echaniz, was also an architect.

 1910–1924 Education, early works and travel

 Vilamajó was only 20 years of age when he graduated from the Faculty of Architecture in 1915.
 His education was based on the classical guidelines of the École des Beaux-Arts, during a period of transition to modern architecture.
 He was an outstanding student who excelled in the area of design.
 Starting in 1916, he decorated the auditorium of the Ateneo in Montevideo (with Horacio Azzarini), and refurbished José Enrique Rodó high school and several houses.
 He also received second prize in the competition for the headquarters of the Banco de la República Oriental del Uruguay and the Felipe Sanguinetti school building.
 These early works are characterized by an eclectic style, using references to the past mixed with modern architectural concepts, which became a trademark for Vilamajó's work.

-In 1917, Vilamajó began to teach at the School of Architecture and was appointed Adjunct Professor of Architectural Design, after a competitive selection process.
+In 1917, Vilamajó began to teach at the School of Architecture and was appointed adjunct professor of Architectural Design, after a competitive selection process.
 In 1920, he applied for the annual competition organized by the School of Architecture intended to increase the training of its graduates abroad.
 His project, "Palace to serve as headquarters of the League of Nations" won the Grand Prize, which provided the funding for study abroad.

 In July 1921, Vilamajó traveled to Europe in the midst of its World War I reconstruction and remained there until December, 1924.
 He visited many European countries such as Netherlands, Italy and Greece, but spent most of his time moving between France and Spain, working for a construction company in Paris.
 The company specialized in the mass-production of housing.
 Attracted by the Hispano-Arabic culture, he extended his stay and traveled to Andalusia, Algeria, Morocco and Tunisia.
 He visited the Ramblas (promenade) and the Montjuic and studied the work of Gaudí in Barcelona.
 In Granada, he visited Alhambra and Generalife.
 He then traveled to Italy and Greece.

 1924–1928

-The Vilamajó, Pucciarelli & Carve Company, founded in 1926, buillt more than twenty homes in the city of Montevideo.
+The Vilamajó, Pucciarelli & Carve Company, founded in 1926, built more than twenty homes in the city of Montevideo.
 The meticulous attention paid to details in these houses was unusual.
 Some of the highlights of this work are the Palacio Santa Lucia, the Giacomo Pucciarelli apartment blocks, the Augusto Pérsico and the Felipe Yriart residence.
 These buildings demonstrate a clear, almost exclusive Iberian influence.